This page contains information about the walks and tracks through the Bream Head Scenic Reserve at the entrance to Whangarei harbour.

 Predator control has allowed the re-introduction of North Island brown kiwi and there are future plans to introduce other bird species such as the bellbird and kaka.

-For further information about the area and tracks, follow the link below to the Department of Conservation website.
+For further information about where the track is and other walks, follow the links below to the Department of Conservation website.